SENIOR SECURITIES & CORPORATE BONDS. PART II.

 source: saylordotorg. click to zoom

 Because the bonds have different “quality” depending on rating, the bond ratings affect pricing and yield.
 The rating informs investors about the quality and stability of the bond.
-It’s up to you, as an investor, to buy the bonds of certain quality in accordance to the risk you are willing to accept.
+It’s up to you, as an investor, to buy bonds of a certain quality in accordance with the risk you are willing to accept.

-If you want higher security of your investment, you should choose the investment grade bonds but in return you will get much lower yields.
+If you want higher security of your investment, you should choose investment-grade bonds but in return, you will get much lower yields.

-When I buy the municipal bond stocks in the form of ETF (exchange traded fund), I am usually trying to buy above the Ba3/BB- rating as they are more secure.
-I watch for the same rating if I buy another type of investment: closed-end funds (CEFs) that often consist from equities and bonds in certain proportion.
+When I buy the municipal bond stocks in the form of ETF (exchange-traded fund), I am usually trying to buy above the Ba3/BB- rating as they are more secure.
+I watch for the same rating if I buy another type of investment: closed-end funds (CEFs) that often consist of equities and bonds in a certain proportion.

-I am obviously staying away from B1/B+ junk bond that indicate that the issuer is quite risky, with a higher than average chance of default, unless I buy the junk bonds ETFs for a short-term play.
+I am obviously staying away from B1/B+ junk bonds that indicate that the issuer is quite risky, with a higher than average chance of default unless I buy the junk bonds ETFs for a short-term play.